Tips for Home Water Conservation This Summer

 Kitchen Water Saving Tips

 Faucet regulator: Install a faucet regulator on your kitchen sink so water will never shoot out at full strength when initially turned on.
 If needed it could be adjusted for a steadier stream but in general will prevent a lot from flowing down the drain and being wasted.
+If you have leaky faucets, don't hesitate to call your trusted plumber to assist you.

 Washing dishes: If necessary, let dishes soak in a tub to soften leftover crud and turn off water when scrubbing dishes.
 Only turn on the faucet to rinse.